 Welcome to the Tarka Trail – 180 miles of discovery

-Inspired by the route travelled by the character Tarka the Otter from Henry Williamson’s famous 1927 novel, the Tarka Trail is a 180 mile, figure of eight walking and cycling route traverses unspoilt countryside, dramatic sea cliffs and beautiful beaches enabling you to explore and experience the very best north Devon has to offer.
+Inspired by the route travelled by Tarka the Otter from Henry Williamson’s famous 1927 novel, the Tarka Trail is a 180 mile, figure of eight walking and cycling route that traverses unspoiled countryside, dramatic sea cliffs and beautiful beaches enabling you to explore and experience the very best North Devon has to offer.

 The southern loop of the Tarka Trail boasts one of the country’s longest, continuous traffic-free walking and cycling paths along what was once a railway line.
 Perfect for family cycling and easy walks alongside the expansive saltmarsh, mudflats and sandbanks of the Taw/Torridge Estuary, bursting with wildlife and wonderful views.